cloudflare/cloudflare-docs-engine/src/content/learning/using-durable-objects.md

 ---
-order: 5
+order: 8
 ---

-# How Durable Objects Work
+# Using Durable Objects

 Durable Objects provide low-latency coordination and consistent storage for the Workers platform through two features: global uniqueness and a transactional storage API.